Data Privacy Statement

 Matthias Ballmann and Michael Weber GbR, Wandsbeker Chaussee 62A, 22089 Hamburg; Phone: +49 40 254998-35, email@example.com; Managing Directors: Matthias Ballmann, Michael Weber

 - Inventory data (for example, names, addresses).

-- Usage data (e.g., visited websites, interest in content, access times).
+- Usage data (e.g., websites visited, interest in content, access times).

 - Meta/communication data (e.g., device information, IP addresses).

-Visitors and users of the online offer (hereinafter also referred to in summary as "users").
+Visitors and users of the online offer (hereinafter referred to collectively as "users").

 Purpose of processing